cshade/app-version-incrementer/README.md

 ## Usage

-Run the script from the `src` directory:
+In general, the script can be run as follows:

 ```bash
 python increment_app_version.py <part>